Stochastic Thermodynamics of Associative Memory: Introduction

-We focus primarily on associative memory networks implemented via interacting spins (which model two-state neurons), such as Hopfield Networks and Dense Associative Memory Networks (DenseAMs) \cite{Hopfield1,patternRecognition}.
-These networks are designed to recall a set of ``memories" from partial cues with minimal error.
+We focus on networks such as Hopfield Networks and Dense Associative Memory Networks (DenseAMs) \cite{Hopfield1,Gardner,patternRecognition} implemented by interacting spins modeling two-state neurons.
+Such networks are designed to recall a set of ``memories" from partial cues with minimal error.
 The desired recall can be achieved by preparing interactions between neurons such that system configurations associated with memories are local energy minima and fixed points of the network dynamics.
-Initialized in any state, the network autonomously evolves to minimize its energy, eventually reaching a local minimum that corresponds to a stored memory (Fig.~\ref{fig:landscape}).
-Such networks can thus be utilized to correct corrupted patterns among those stored by a network \cite{krotov2025modern}.
+Usually, when initialized in some state, the network autonomously evolves to minimize its energy, eventually reaching a local minimum that corresponds to a stored memory (Fig.~\ref{fig:landscape}).
+Such networks can thus be utilized to correct corrupted versions of the patterns stored by a network \cite{krotov2025modern}.
+We will study such computational architectures at finite temperature, where gradients become stochastic, and free energies, rather than energies, are minimized by dynamics.

 A distinctive feature of DenseAMs is that they can store a much larger amount of information than conventional Hopfield Networks.
 A classical Hopfield Network with $N$ neurons can only store $\sim N$ generic memories \cite{Hopfield1,Sompolinsky2}.
 DenseAMs, on the other hand, can store a power law $\sim N^n$ ($n\geq2$ is a parameter of the energy function), or even an exponentially large $\sim \exp(\alpha N)$ number of memories \cite{patternRecognition, demircigil2017model}.
-Additionally, DenseAMs are flexible architectures that parallel many useful structures commonly used in AI, such as convolutional layers \cite{krotov2021hierarchical}, attention layers \cite{allyouneed}, and even entire transformer blocks \cite{hoover2023energy}.
-They are also closely related to diffusion models \cite{sohl2015deep}, which are responsible for recent advances in generative AI.
-Diffusion models utilize a time dependent score function to reverse a noise process, and this score function can be viewed as a gradient of the time dependent energy which can itself be described by models of DenseAM \cite{Diffuse2, Diffuse1, pham2025memorization}.
+Additionally, DenseAMs can be formulated in ways that resemble useful structures used in AI, such as convolutional layers \cite{krotov2021hierarchical}, attention layers \cite{allyouneed}, and transformer blocks \cite{hoover2023energy}.
+Furthermore, connections have been drawn between gradients of DenseAM energy landscapes and the minimization of score functions used in diffusion models \cite{Diffuse2, Diffuse1, pham2025memorization}.

-DenseAM also characterizes a useful class of models for information processing in biological neural networks.
-Many-neuron couplings, responsible for large information storage capacity, can be represented as effective theories for biological networks with two-neuron interactions only \cite{krotovlarge}.
-Astrocytes, which are non-neuronal cells in the brain that may play roles in computation, provide a biological substrate for the effective many-neuron couplings of DenseAM \cite{kozachkov2025neuron}.
-Finally, models of sequential memory recall, which can model a sequence of motor commands, have been designed using these ideas \cite{chaudhry2023long, karuvally2023general, herron2023robust}.